yehua201826/CellSegmentation/README.md

-## Multiple Instance Learning for Immune Cell Image Segmentation with Counting Labels
+## Counting is All You Need: Weakly-Supervised Immunohistochemical Cell Segmentation by Numbers

 <a href="https://pytorch.org/"><img src="https://img.shields.io/badge/PyTorch-v1.7.0-red.svg?logo=PyTorch&style=for-the-badge" /></a>

-This is the new multi-stage auto-immunoquantitative analytical model we proposed.
+We propose a weakly-supervised learning method for IHC staining pathological cell imgae analysis, which can perform cell segmentation using only positive cell counting labels.

 Special thanks to Dr. Cheng [@ShenghuaCheng](https://github.com/ShenghuaCheng) for contributing to this work and [WNLO](http://wnlo.hust.edu.cn/) for platform provision.

-### New MIL for immune cell pathological images
+### MIL for immune cell pathological images

 Taking immunohistochemistry-stained digital cell images as input, the model is merely supervised by positive cell counting labels and transforms whole-image (bag) level counting results into superpixel (instance) level classification results via the specifically designed adaptive top-k instance selection strategy.

 ### Network frame